-1.3.1 Method 1: Launching tridesclous inside a jupyter notebook
+1.3.1 Method 1: Launching tridesclous inside a jupyter notebook or a python script

 This is the best method that authors recommend for users.
 People that never code with python or any language can be scared about this but this is easy!